Now I’m the first to admit that a hot shower can perhaps be the highlight of my day, particularly in the cold winter months.

 Get Moving, Get Breathing

-Part of the benefit is from increased circulation and air intake, so help the process along by keeping moving and trying to breathe a little faster and deeper than usual.
+Part of the benefit is from increased circulation and air intake.
+Help the process along by keeping moving and trying to breathe a little faster and deeper than usual.

 Four Minutes Or Less